 The Time Machine

 There is a strong sense of hope brought in by the time machine.
-Apart from the contraption enabling its rider to transcend through time, we see scenarios where, when it feels like the time traveler is endangered and being cornered, the machine dives right into the rescue.
+Apart from the contraption enabling its rider to transcend through time, we see scenarios where, when it feels like the time traveller is endangered and being cornered, the machine dives right into the rescue.

 The White Sphinx